Saints Dethrone Rams as NFL's Team to Beat

 Defensively, the Saints' second-half performance is concerning after the team established an 18-point halftime lead, yet some positives were still present.

-For example, the game's best all-around back, Todd Gurley, only managed 79 total yards after averaging 143.8 yards from scrimmage entering the contest.
+For example, the game's best all-around back, Todd Gurley, only managed 79 yards after averaging 143.8 yards from scrimmage entering the contest.
 The Saints holding him to six receptions for 11 yards is especially impressive.

 More than enough can be found on that side of the ball.

-Cam Jordan is still one of the league's better defensive ends.
+Cameron Jordan is still one of the league's better defensive ends.
 Fellow first-round defensive end Marcus Davenport is dealing with a toe injury, but he's expected to return later this season.
 Second-year linebacker Alex Anzalone snagged a key interception late in the first half.
 Reigning Defensive Rookie of the Year Marshon Lattimore flashes shutdown capabilities.
 Finally, the team traded for Eli Apple this past week to serve as Lattimore's bookend.

 The group shouldn't be viewed as a liability.